LFRusso/lfrusso.github.io/_posts/2020-08-08-testing-images.md

 So, $$\textbf{S}$$ is basically an eigenvector of our stochastic matrix with eigenvalue $$\lambda = 1$$, and finding it (if we can) results on an *exact* solution for our problem.
 If all this seems unrigorous and a little bit hand-wavy, that's because it is!
 Although we could develop the maths further if we wanted to, what we have here serves our purpose.

 Now we are left with finding $$\textbf{S}$$.
-If you try doing the matrix multiplications this will all result on a linear system and this all becomes a matter of solving it:
+If you try doing the matrix multiplications this will result on a linear system and our problem becomes a matter of solving it:

 $$
 \textbf{S} = M \textbf{S} =